About

 Movement, narrative, resonance.

-At the intersection of audiovisual storytelling and web technologies.
+At the intersection of audiovisual storytelling, digital products, artificial intelligence and learning.

 Lead Product Manager